gymrek-lab/EnsembleTR/README.md

 You must input a reference genome in FASTA format.
 This must be the same reference build used for TR calling in input files.

 ### VCF (`--out`)
 For more information on VCF file format, see the [VCF spec](http://samtools.github.io/hts-specs/VCFv4.2.pdf).
-EnsembleTR output VCF file contains several fields that are described below.
+The output VCF is not necessarily sorted, please use vcf-sort or other VCF sorting tools to sort the output before downstream analysis.
+EnsembleTR output VCF file contains several fields described below.

 #### INFO fields